 Claus Stig Pedersen

-Head of Corporate Sustainability & Public Affairs, EMEAClaus is an expert on sustainability.
-He helps our clients and partners make their business more sustainable by using Novozymes’ products.
+Head of Corporate Sustainability & Public Affairs, EMEAClaus is leads sustainability and public affairs in Novozymes to help our customers make their business more sustainable by using Novozymes’ solutions.

 Sustainability is front and center of Novozymes’ purpose and strategy.